gbatc/gbatc.github.io/index.md

  <details>
  <summary>
 <b>Discrete embeddings of hyperbolic groups with Pontryagin surfaces as boundaries</b>
-</summary> {% katexmm %} In this talk, I will exhibit some convex cocompact, discrete subgroups $\Gamma_2$ and $\Gamma_3$ in the isometry group of 5-dimensional hyperbolic space H^5, whose limit sets are the index-2 and index-3 Pontryagin surfaces $\Pi_2$ and $\Pi_3$, respectively.
+</summary>  In this talk, I will exhibit some convex cocompact, discrete subgroups $\Gamma_2$ and $\Gamma_3$ in the isometry group of 5-dimensional hyperbolic space H^5, whose limit sets are the index-2 and index-3 Pontryagin surfaces $\Pi_2$ and $\Pi_3$, respectively.
 This result yields new, distinct topological types of limit sets for higher-dimensional Kleinian groups.
-This is joint work with Jiming Ma.{% endkatexmm %}
+This is joint work with Jiming Ma.
 </details>

 [slides]()